NM00001/Assignment_3_mlops/README.md

 ## Reproduce
 - Deterministic seeds; pinned requirements.
-- See `CHANGELOG.md` for v0.1 → v0.2 metrics and rationale..
+- See `CHANGELOG.md` for v0.1 → v0.2 metrics and rationale.